KellyZhou223/project01_shell/README.md

 ### Attempted:
 - Some issues with trimming whitespace (?)
+- An outline for redirection

 ---

 ### Bugs:
-- Entering an empty line or an invalid command causes shell to require multiple "exit" to exit
+- Entering an empty line or an invalid command causes shell to require more "exit" to exit
+- Calling redirection functions causes shell to require more "exit" to exit ?

 ---